-Written By Darren Poupore
+Written By Amy Dangelico

-Restoration of the Louis XV Suite
+About the Louis XV Suite

-Biltmore’s staff conservators spent many weeks cleaning the antique marble and gilt fireplace surround and mantel in the Damask Room, in addition to conserving numerous pieces of American and English mahogany furniture for this room.
+Biltmore’s conservators spent many weeks cleaning the antique marble and gilt fireplace and mantel in the Damask Room, in addition to conserving numerous pieces of American and English mahogany furniture for this room.

 Among the noteworthy pieces of furniture from George Vanderbilt’s collection displayed in this room are an imposing ivory inlaid commode with attached mirror from Northern Italy that dates to the early 18th century, an English chest of drawers with an inlaid sunburst motif and a fall front concealing a writing surface and inner compartments from the same period, and an Italian Baroque-style kneehole desk in ebony and rosewood inlaid with ivory and mother of pearl.

 Tyrolean Chimney Room

 The focal point of the Tyrolean Chimney Room is the overmantel, constructed from an antique tile stove known as a kachelöfen that George Vanderbilt most likely purchased in his travels through Europe.
 Stoves like this were used in central and northern Europe from the Middle Ages to heat castles, palaces, and ecclesiastical buildings.
 Eventually, they came to be used in the residences of the wealthy.
 Created in the 18th century, it is comprised of tin-glazed earthenware tiles hand-painted with exquisite floral designs.